garethwilliams90/pathfinding/README.md

 A* uses the position of the end node to inform the search if it is going in roughly the correct direction. **A* always guarantees the optimal path** and is typically extremely fast and uses less search time than Dijkstra's.

-### The Manhattan heuristic, calculates the distance from the current node, to the end node by adding vertical and horiztonal distance simply. https://en.wikipedia.org/wiki/Taxicab_geometry
+*The Manhattan heuristic*, calculates the distance from the current node, to the end node by adding vertical and horiztonal distance simply. https://en.wikipedia.org/wiki/Taxicab_geometry

-### The Euclidean heuristic find the distance based on Euclidean distance (diagonal distance).
+*The Euclidean heuristic* find the distance based on Euclidean distance (diagonal distance).
 Typically end up in a path that emulates as the crow might fly rather than along roads.
 In the case where diagonal paths are allowed, this would end up in an even better solution than a typical optimal solution. https://en.wikipedia.org/wiki/Taxicab_geometry, https://en.wikipedia.org/wiki/Euclidean_geometry

 ## Depth First Search: https://en.wikipedia.org/wiki/Depth-first_search
 This is an unweighted, uninformed search algorithm.